- Biography (PDF)

-Born in1965 in Geneva, Switzerland
+Born in1965 in Geneva, Switzerland.

 Lives and works in Geneva.

 Fabrice Gygi is one of the most important Swiss artists of his generation.
 Coming from the ultra-radical movement of Geneva squats, both his life and work are pervaded by a general rejection of the social order.
 He became known through performances in which he explores his body’s limits.
 Trained in engraving by the Geneva center for contemporary engraving and then at the école des Beaux-Arts, he began a major production of engravings and linocuts.
 From the 90s, gradually evolving from a discourse linked to the intimate sphere to a discourse involving society as a whole, he developed an ensemble of installations and sculptures carrying in them a potential of constraint and control over individuals.
 Within a minimalist formal vocabulary borrowed to urban infrastructure, as well as common and nomadic objects, he distorts from their primary functions, thus manifesting an ambiguity as a source of tension.
 He leads us to the thought of civil obedience and raises questions about our Western ideal of freedom.
 “My attitude is more of a political commitment than my work itself.
 My work is kind of like the tip of the iceberg, which you can see.
 It speaks of politics because politics is part of life.
 We are in this world, so we are political.
-But it is not a committed or militant work, because for me it would mean having a moral on things, which I refuse categorically. » Fabrice Gygi (in Interview with Fabrice Gygi, NOMAD Magazine, vimeo, 2011)
+But it is not a committed or militant work, because for me it would mean having a moral on things, which I refuse categorically. » Fabrice Gygi (in Interview with Fabrice Gygi, NOMAD Magazine, vimeo, 2011).

-Major institutional exhibitions by Fabrice Gygi (born in 1965 in Geneva, Switzerland) include the Instituto Svizzero di Roma (2010), Orange County Museum of Art (2005), Kunstmuseum St. Gallen (2005) and MAMCO Geneva (2004).
-His work was placed in the center of group shows in several international institutions such as the Musée d'Art Moderne de la Ville de Paris (2017), Migros Museum (2016), Kunsthaus Zurich (2015), Swiss Institute New York (2015), Palais de Tokyo (2011), Musée d’Art Contemporain de Lyon (2007), Museum Ludwig (2005), Museo Nacional Reina Sofia (2003), 25th Biennial of Ljubljana (2003), Kunsthaus Bregenz (2000), Kunsthalle Bern (1996).
+His work was placed in the center of group shows in several international institutions such as the Kunstmusem Olten (2018); Musée d'Art Moderne de Paris (2017); Kunsthaus Zurich (2015); Swiss Institute, New York (2015); Palais de Tokyo, Paris (2011); Musée d’Art Contemporain de Lyon (2007); Migros museum für gegenwartskunst, Zürich (2007); Museum Ludwig, Köln (2005); Museo Nacional Reina Sofia (2003); 25th Biennial of Ljubljana (2003); Villa Médicis, Rome (2002); Kunsthaus Bregenz (2000); MoMA PS1 (1998); Kunsthalle Bern (1996).